 After the Successful Garage Sale

-Even with the most well planned and organized garage sale, there are always the ugly ducklings that will be left over.
+Even after earning some extra cash, there are always the ugly ducklings that will be left over.
 Maybe some items were not in good condition, so instead of cramming them back in, it’s time to follow through with that toss step in your garage cleanout and get rid of whatever is left.

 Throw the rest of your junk away along with your toss pile.
 This may be the best time for you to rent a dumpster so you don’t have to make too many trips to the landfill.
 Anything that’s too raggedy to donate, is probably best for a dumpster rental because you can put clothes, furniture, boxes and other non-hazardous items in the dumpster.